 The NHS Forest is a network of healthcare sites working to transform their green space to realise its full potential for health, wellbeing and biodiversity, and to encourage engagement with nature.
 The initiative is run by the Centre for Sustainable Healthcare, an independent UK charity, as part of its Green Space for Health Programme.

+We have also helped healthcare sites to invest in the people needed to ensure these green space thrive.
 Our pilot Nature Recovery Rangers programme launched in spring 2021.
-Following its incredible success, we now have several rangers embedded in hospitals across the UK where they expand and enhance green spaces, and encourage staff and communities to engage with nature.
+Following its incredible success, we have had several rangers embedded in hospitals across the UK where they have expanded and enhanced green spaces, and encouraged staff and communities to engage with nature.

 Email our Communications Manager una.devlin@sustainablehealthcare.org.uk to arrange: